 For café culture you’ll love Life on High the Muddy Awards 2021 winner for Best Café in Kent.
 This specialty coffee and pro-plant café, with a wholesome and sustainable menu, specialises in vegan and vegetarian dishes as well as selected local meats, dairy and responsibly sourced fish.
 There’s popular themed supper clubs in the evening too and with a team who are absolutely passionate about what they do this place sits firmly in the heart of the community.

 There is a good array of high street chains, but also a decent selection of independents boutiques too.
 With everything from The Clever Dresser for fashion to The Fish Shop fishmongers.
 Oh and don’t forget the award-winning Sevenoaks Bookshop and The Stag community arts centre for theatre and cinema.

 Visit gorgeous Knole Park with its wild deer herd which is right in the town itself or you’ve got brilliant days out with the family like Hever Castle, Penshurst Place and Riverhill Himalayan Gardens right on the doorstep.

 AVERAGE HOUSE PRICE

-As well as now boasting the annexe to the Weald of Kent Girls Grammar School, there’s also bus and train links to the other (boy or girl) grammars in the area and brilliant independent schools in the town itself too – including Walthamstow Hall (read the review of Junior and Senior school here), Sevenoaks Prep School (read the Muddy review here) and The New Beacon (read the Muddy review here).
+Sevenoaks has it’s own annexe of the Weald of Kent Girls Grammar School and the new annexe for Tunbridge Wells Grammar School for Boys is opens in September 2021.
+There’s also bus and train links to the other (boy or girl) grammars in the area and brilliant independent schools in the town itself too – including Walthamstow Hall (read the review of Junior and Senior school here), Sevenoaks Prep School (read the Muddy review here) and The New Beacon (read the Muddy review here).

 BEST KEPT SECRET